OVITO Pro includes a Python code generation function, which can turn any data pipeline

 The generated source code may be saved to disk, further customized if desired,

-The code generator can generate Python staments for the following aspects of the visualization scene:
+The code generator can generate Python statements for the following aspects of the visualization scene:

 The following aspects are not covered by the code generator yet:

-- Direct modifications you make to imported data objects, e.g. particle type colors and radii
+Direct modifications you make to imported data objects in the GUI, e.g. the colors and radii of particle types